Rising Stars

 _______________________________________________________________________________________________________

-Duangrudee Kositgittiwong is Ph.D. candidate from King Mongkut’s University of Technology Thonburi (KMUTT), Bangkok, Thailand.
-She graduated from KMUTT in 2005 with B.Eng. in civil engineering.
-She studied about maximum scour downstream of bed sills for her senior project.
+Duangrudee Kositgittiwong received a Ph.D. from King Mongkut’s University of Technology Thonburi (KMUTT), Bangkok, Thailand.
+She previously graduated from KMUTT in 2005 with a B.Eng. in Civil Engineering.
+She studied maximum scour downstream of bed sills for her senior project.
 After that, she works for Water Resources Engineering Research Laboratory, WAREE lab., as a research assistant.
 She got the Royal Golden Jubilee Ph.D. program scholarship to study in master and Ph.D. program, in water resources engineering, in Thailand.
 She came to CSU, as an exchange visitor, since January 2009 to study and do her research for a year.
 She is interested in flow through stepped spillways.
-Gambit and Fluent model are used in the research to work for flow computation.
+Gambit and Fluent model were used in the research to work for flow computation.

 _______________________________________________________________________________________________________